thenoursehorse/risb/docs/how-to/lattice_solver.md

 )
 ```

-For example, to use :py:func:`scipy.optimize.root` is done as
+For example, to use :py:func:`scipy.optimize.root`

 ```python
 from scipy.optimize import root